solo-io/supergloo/docs/content/guides/federate_identity.md

 Once trust has been established, Service Mesh Hub will start federating services so that they are accessible across clusters.
 Behind the scenes, Service Mesh Hub will handle the networking -- possibly through egress and ingress gateways, and possibly affected by user-defined traffic and access policies -- and ensure requests to the service will resolve and be routed to the right destination.
 Users can fine-tune which services are federated where by editing the virtual mesh.

 For example, you can see what Istio `ServiceEntry` objects were created.
-On the `management-cluster` cluster you can see:
+On the `mgmt-cluster` cluster you can see:

 ```shell
 kubectl --context $MGMT_CONTEXT \